-The three major heritage structures on the Central SSP site, comprising the Central Terminal Building and surrounds, Mortuary Station and Prince Alfred Substation143, should be key locations to showcase relevant site stories.
+The three major heritage structures on the Central SSP site, comprising the Central Terminal Building and surrounds, Mortuary Station and Prince Alfred Substation , should be key locations to showcase relevant site stories.
 Detailed HIPs, based on this HIS, should be prepared for these major heritage assets as a priority.

-A HIS and preliminary HIP has been prepared for Prince Alfred Sidings, based on this HIS: Artefact Heritage, Prince Alfred Sidings Activation Heritage Interpretation Strategy and Preliminary Interpretation Plan
+&lt;sup>143 A HIS and preliminary HIP has been prepared for Prince Alfred Sidings, based on this HIS: Artefact Heritage, 2021.
+Prince Alfred Sidings Activation Heritage Interpretation Strategy and Preliminary Interpretation Plan